-- 1. A vacancy arising in an elective position on any committee shall be filled by the available candidate with the next highest number of votes in the previous Spring election.
+- 1. A vacancy arising in an elective position on any committee shall be filled by the available candidate with the next highest number of votes in the previous Spring/Fall election.
 The balance of the vacant term shall be filled by election at the next regular election. - 2.
-If it is necessary for a committee with a vacancy to meet prior to the completion of the elections process, and committee members feel the vacancy should be filled, then the Senate President may appoint interim committee members to serve until an election is held.

-3. Appointed faculty will serve only until the completion of the next regularly scheduled election.
+If it is necessary for a committee with a vacancy to meet prior to the completion of the elections process, and committee members feel the vacancy should be filled because it cannot meet quorum, then the Senate President may appoint interim committee members to serve until an election is held. - 3.
+Appointed faculty will serve only until the completion of the next regularly scheduled election.

-September 16, 1980

-Revised: Apr., 1984

-Revised - Senate approval: Nov.
-2, 1991
+September 16, 1980 Revised: Apr., 1984 Revised - Senate approval: Nov.
+2, 1991 Admin.

-(R91-11-3)

-Admin.
 Approval: Dec.
-12, 1991

-Revised - Senate approval: Dec.
-9, 1998

-Admin.
-Approval April 2, 1999

-Revised - Senate Approval: May 10, 2017

-Administrative Approval: May 16, 2017
+12, 1991 Revised - Senate approval: Dec.
+9, 1998 Admin.
+Approval April 2, 1999 Revised - Senate Approval: May 10, 2017 Administrative Approval: May 16, 2017 Revised: Senate Approval 12/19/2019 Administrative Approval: 1/2/2020